-The garment or apparel industry is one of the oldest and largest export industries in the world.
-Most nations produce for the international textile and apparel market, making this one of the most global of all industries (Dickerson 1995 ).
-The garment industry is often the “starter” industry for countries engaged in export-oriented industrialization: for example, it played the leading role in East Asia’s early export growth.
-In many countries around the world, the garment sector is the largest employer in manufacturing, producing a wide range of apparel primarily for industrialized markets.
+The garment industry is one of the oldest and largest export industries, and it exemplifies the growth in global manufacturing.
+Most nations produce for the international textile market, making this among the most global of all industries (Dickerson 1995 ).
+Often a starting point for countries looking to move into export-oriented industrialization, it played a lead role in East Asia’s early export growth.
+And in many countries, the garment sector is the largest employer in manufacturing.

-The garment sector exemplifies the growth in global manufacturing, and many of the challenges associated with it, including flexible production, sweatshop conditions, low wages and the isolation, invisibility and lack of power often experienced by informal workers, especially those who produced from their homes.
+For garment or textile workers, the industry examplifies the challenges associated with global manufacturing: low wages, "flexible" contracts and sweatshop conditions.
+Add to these the isolation, invisibility and lack of power experienced by informal workers, especially those who produce from their homes.

-From a developed country perspective, this system of production is associated with outsourcing: as much production is shifted offshore from developed to developing countries.
-From a developing country perspective, this system of production is associated with re-sourcing: as production also shifts within and between developing countries.
+In developed countries, this system is associated with outsourcing as production shifts to developing countries.
+Within developing countries, re-sourcing takes place as production moves within and between countries in search of cheaper/faster labour.
 One notable shift has been to China, which has become the “world’s factory” in many sectors, including garments.
-Another major shift, to meet “just-in-time” delivery orders especially for the high-end fashion industry, has been to the periphery of Europe (Albania, Morocco, Turkey) and the USA (Mexico and Central America).
+Another shift, to meet “just-in-time” delivery orders, especially for the high-end fashion industry, has been to the periphery of Europe (Albania, Morocco, Turkey) and the USA’s neighbours (Mexico and Central America).

-Within the general picture, there are important differences between workers, depending on whether they are hired by large factories as core or contract workers, hired by small units, or work under sub-contracts from their home.
-There are also, of course, self-employed garment makers who work for local customers or markets.
-For more information and descriptions of the status of different categories of garment workers, see:
+Within the general picture, there are important differences between workers depending on whether they are hired by large factories as core or contract workers, hired by small units, or work under sub-contracts from their homes.
+There are also self-employed garment makers who work for local customers or markets.
+For details on the different categories of garment workers, see:

-While some garment workers are employed in factories or workshops, a large proportion of garment and textile workers are “homeworkers” — subcontracted workers who carry out paid work for firms/businesses or their intermediaries, typically on a piece-rate basis, within their own homes (Carr, Chen and Tate 2000 ).
-The ready-made garment and cloth-related industry is the most common home-based industry in the country (Laungaramsri 2005 ).
-Estimates suggest that 20-60 per cent of garment production, especially of children and women’s clothing, is done at home in both Asia and Latin America (Chen, Sebstad, and O'Connell 1999 ).
+While some garment and textile workers are employed in factories or workshops, a large proportion are “homeworkers” — subcontracted workers who carry out paid work for firms/businesses or their intermediaries, typically on a piece-rate basis, within their own homes (Carr, Chen and Tate 2000 ).
+The ready-made garment and cloth-related industry is the most common home-based industry in the world (Laungaramsri 2005 ).
+Estimates suggest that as much as 60 per cent of garment production, especially of children and women’s clothing, is done at home in both Asia and Latin America (Chen, Sebstad, and O'Connell 1999 ).
 Women represent a significant majority of the homeworkers who cut and stitch garments together for the global apparel trade.
 The International Labour Office (ILO) grouped homeworkers into three categories (ILO 2000 as cited in McCormick and Schmitz 2001 ):

-In recent years, the trend towards globalization of production has blurred the lines between these different categories of homeworkers.
+In recent years, globalization of production has blurred the lines between these different categories of homeworkers.

 In many countries, the garment industry is the largest sector employer in manufacturing.
-However, because a significant proportion of those involved in garment and textile industries work in the informal sector, and in particular as home-based workers, they tend to be invisible; that is, they are rarely represented in national statistics (Chen, Sebstad, and O'Connell 1999 ).
+However, because a significant proportion of workers in garment and textile industries work in the informal sector, and in particular as home-based workers, they tend to be invisible.
+They are rarely represented in national statistics (Chen, Sebstad, and O'Connell 1999 ).

 According to the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) Bulletin, the garment industry is the principal export earner for that country.
 In the late 1990s, it employed an estimated 350,000 workers in formal and semi-formal employment, making it the fourth largest employing sector (Bajaj 1999: 19 ).
 Estimates indicate women account for between 80-90 per cent of those workers.
 Although there are no estimates on the number of home-based garment workers, the Bangladesh Home Workers Association (BHWA) believes there are millions of home-based garment workers, as entire rural families are involved in traditional embroidery work (Bajaj 1999: 19 ).

 Garment workers around the world, especially those who do the basic stitching of children’s and women’s garments, are predominantly women.
-Moreover, the vast majority of homeworkers are women.
+The vast majority of homeworkers are women.
 Often, garment production at home is one of the few options available to

 poor women with little education or training, and can be done while a